 | Huge boot, even in seven-seat models | Seating layout not as flexible as some equivalent SUVs |

-"If you want the most space possible, without getting something massive (or an SUV), then the Volkswagen Caddy is well worth a look." - Chris Knapman, editorial director
+The CarGurus Verdict: "If you want the most space possible, without getting something massive, then the Volkswagen Caddy is well worth a look.
+The Caddy has an edge of interior quality over most of its rivals, and is better to drive, too." - Chris Knapman, editorial director

 Read our full Volkswagen Caddy Life review